paulkorosi/mysms/README.md

 * Docker
 * Docker Compose

-## Installing <project_name>
+## Installing MySMS

-From a terminal window in the project root, type "docker compose up" to build the project
+From a terminal window in the project root, type "docker compose up" to build the project then navigate to http://localhost:3000